 Records analysts at the State Archives are currently updating the general retention schedules and as part of the process are moving county, municipal, and school district schedules to a unified general retention schedule aligned by function, thereby expanding the audience that can use them.
 All proposed general retention schedule changes are emailed to those most affected by the change and are posted on the State Archives’ website (archives.utah.gov) and blog (archivesnews.utah.gov) prior to being submitted to the SRC.
 The State Archives requests input from records officers and other stakeholders.
 Stakeholders are those who hold a vested interest in the outcome, and include agencies that create and maintain the records, state legal counsel, the State Archives, and members of the general public.
 One of the goals of retention schedules is to make it easier for agencies to establish and sustain a records management program, to protect their agency, and to provide transparency.
 For this reason, feedback from records officers is invaluable.

 As discussed in Section 3.1, it is important to read the general retention schedule description and verify that it accurately describes the records that you are managing.
 It is a common mistake to only read the titles or to think too narrowly when trying to ascertain if there is an applicable general schedule.
 Thinking of a broader categorization for the record needing to be scheduled can garner better results.
 Descriptions can also clarify what record types are not included in a general schedule.
 Returning to the example used in Section 3.1, open meetings have two general retention schedules: one for meeting minutes and one for meeting recordings.
-The following images can be used to gain a better understanding of how to read and choose a general retention schedule.

 A study of these general retention schedules indicates that agendas and any public materials handed out at the meeting should be kept permanently with the meeting minutes; however, the audio or video recording of the public meeting should not be.
 The recordings are scheduled differently and can be destroyed after three years, provided that the official written minutes derived from the recordings have been approved by the public body and are being kept permanently.